 This module introduces students to Phenomenology – a philosophical tradition in continental European philosophy, which is closely related to Existentialism.
 Phenomenology seeks to understand the human condition.
 Its starting-point is everyday experience, where this includes both mundane and less ordinary forms of experience such as those typically associated with conditions such as schizophrenia.
 Whilst Phenomenology encompasses a diverse range of thinkers and ideas, there tends to be a focus on consciousness as embodied, situated in a particular physical, social, and cultural environment, essentially related to other people, and existing in time.
 (This is in contrast to the disembodied, universal, and isolated notion of the subject that comes largely from the Cartesian tradition.)
 There is a corresponding emphasis on the world we inhabit as a distinctively human environment that depends in certain ways on us for its character and existence.
 Some of the central topics addressed by Phenomenology include: embodiment; ageing and death; the lived experience of oppression; human freedom; our relations with and knowledge of, other people; the experience of time; and the nature of the world.
 In this module, we will discuss a selection of these and related topics, examining them through the work of key figures in the Phenomenological Movement, such as Edmund Husserl, Simone de Beauvoir, Maurice Merleau-Ponty, Frantz Fanon, and Edith Stein.

-This year, the focus will be primarily on an important text by Maurice Merleau-Ponty – his Phenomenology of Perception.
+This year, the focus will be primarily on two important texts: Phenomenology of Perception by Maurice Merleau-Ponty, and Black Skin, White Masks by Frantz Fanon.